ansible/ansible-rulebook/docs/usage.rst

     --shutdown-delay      Maximum number of seconds to wait after a graceful shutdown is issued, default is 60.
 Can also be set via an env var called EDA_SHUTDOWN_DELAY.
 The process will shutdown if all actions complete before this time period

     --heartbeat <n> Send heartbeat to the server after every n seconds.
 Default is 0, no heartbeat is sent

+    --execution-strategy sequential|parallel.
+The default execution strategy is sequential.

 To get help from `ansible-rulebook` run the following: